iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 <br />
 <ChatConversation
   conversation={[
     { speaker: 'user', text: ' (swimming in circles) Listen, Octavia, it\'s obvious that we sharks are the true descendants of the mighty dinosaurs.
-I mean, look at me, fierce and powerful!' }, { speaker: 'chatbot', text: '(adjusting her tentacles) Oh, Sharky, you might be fierce, but that doesn\'t make you a dino\'s cousin.
+I mean, look at me, fierce and powerful!', comment: '1st line of dialogue' }, { speaker: 'chatbot', text: '(adjusting her tentacles) Oh, Sharky, you might be fierce, but that doesn\'t make you a dino\'s cousin.
 We octopuses are far more sophisticated, with our problem-solving skills and camouflage.
-Clearly, we\'re the evolved ones!' }, { speaker: 'user', text: 'Sophisticated?
+Clearly, we\'re the evolved ones!', comment: '2nd line of dialogue' }, { speaker: 'user', text: 'Sophisticated?
 Ha!
 You\'re just a bunch of arms.
 We sharks have been around for over 400 million years, way before dinosaurs.
-We\'re practically ancient!' }, { speaker: 'chatbot', text: 'Well, being ancient doesn\'t mean you\'re related to dinosaurs.
-It\'s like saying you\'re related to a rock because it\'s old.' }, { speaker: 'user', text: 'Enough with the jokes!
+We\'re practically ancient!', comment: '3rd line of dialogue' }, { speaker: 'chatbot', text: 'Well, being ancient doesn\'t mean you\'re related to dinosaurs.
+It\'s like saying you\'re related to a rock because it\'s old.', comment: '4th line of dialogue' }, { speaker: 'user', text: 'Enough with the jokes!
 Our teeth are like the T-Rex\'s, sharp and terrifying.
-That’s a clear sign of our dino heritage.' }, { speaker: 'chatbot', text: 'Sharky, dear, having sharp teeth doesn\'t make you a dino descendant.
+That’s a clear sign of our dino heritage.', comment: '5th line of dialogue' }, { speaker: 'chatbot', text: 'Sharky, dear, having sharp teeth doesn\'t make you a dino descendant.
 It just makes you good at biting.
 Did you know octopuses have three hearts and blue blood?
-Now that’s evolutionary marvel!' }, { speaker: 'user', text: 'Three hearts, but no backbone!
+Now that’s evolutionary marvel!', comment: '6th line of dialogue' }, { speaker: 'user', text: 'Three hearts, but no backbone!
 We sharks have been apex predators forever.
-That\'s a dinosaur trait if I ever heard one.' }, { speaker: 'chatbot', text: 'You do realize that being an apex predator doesn\'t automatically link you to dinosaurs, right?
-Evolution doesn’t work on job titles.' }, { speaker: 'user', text: 'Okay, then explain to me how you\'re more dinosaur-like.
-You don\'t even have bones!' }, { speaker: 'chatbot', text: 'I don’t need bones to be evolved.
+That\'s a dinosaur trait if I ever heard one.', comment: '7th line of dialogue' }, { speaker: 'chatbot', text: 'You do realize that being an apex predator doesn\'t automatically link you to dinosaurs, right?
+Evolution doesn’t work on job titles.', comment: '8th line of dialogue' }, { speaker: 'user', text: 'Okay, then explain to me how you\'re more dinosaur-like.
+You don\'t even have bones!', comment: '9th line of dialogue' }, { speaker: 'chatbot', text: 'I don’t need bones to be evolved.
 Evolution is about adapting to the environment, not holding onto old traits.
 Besides, no one truly \'evolves from dinosaurs\' in the sea.
-Dinosaurs were mostly land creatures, you know.' }, { speaker: 'user', text: 'Wait, so you\'re saying neither of us is actually a direct descendant of dinosaurs?' }, { speaker: 'chatbot', text: 'Exactly!
+Dinosaurs were mostly land creatures, you know.', comment: '10th line of dialogue' }, { speaker: 'user', text: 'Wait, so you\'re saying neither of us is actually a direct descendant of dinosaurs?', comment: '11th line of dialogue' }, { speaker: 'chatbot', text: 'Exactly!
 We\'re both products of millions of years of evolution, each adapted perfectly to our environments.
-Dinosaurs are just a part of the larger evolutionary tree, not our direct ancestors.' }, { speaker: 'user', text: 'I guess that makes sense.
-We\'re both awesome in our own ways, evolved over time to survive and thrive.' }, { speaker: 'chatbot', text: 'That\'s the spirit, Sharky!
+Dinosaurs are just a part of the larger evolutionary tree, not our direct ancestors.', comment: '12th line of dialogue' }, { speaker: 'user', text: 'I guess that makes sense.
+We\'re both awesome in our own ways, evolved over time to survive and thrive.', comment: '13th line of dialogue' }, { speaker: 'chatbot', text: 'That\'s the spirit, Sharky!
 Now, let’s go grab some lunch.
-You take the fish; I’ll stick to clams.' }, { speaker: 'user', text: 'Sounds like a plan.
-Race you to the reef!' }, { speaker: 'chatbot', text: 'You\'re on!' }
+You take the fish; I’ll stick to clams.', comment: '14th line of dialogue' }, { speaker: 'user', text: 'Sounds like a plan.
+Race you to the reef!', comment: '15th line of dialogue' }, { speaker: 'chatbot', text: 'You\'re on!', comment: '16th line of dialogue' }
   ]}
   userAvatar="/img/avatars/sharkyAvatar.png"
   chatbotAvatar="/img/avatars/octaviaAvatar.png"
 />
 <br />

-In the conversation above, we note that the fourth thing said (the second thing by the octopus) was:
+In the conversation above, we note that the fourth line of dialogue (the second line from the octopus) was:

 > Well, being ancient doesn't mean you're related to dinosaurs.
 It's like saying you're related to a rock because it's old.

-and the sixth thing said (the third line from the octopus) was:
+and the sixth line of dialogue (the third line from the octopus) was:

 > Sharky, dear, having sharp teeth doesn't make you a dino descendant.
 It just makes you good at biting.
 Did you know octopuses have three hearts and blue blood?
 Now that’s evolutionary marvel!